maverickspectacle/database/pages/economics.md

 Right to work laws make it illegal for a group of unionized workers to negotiate a contract that requires each employee who enjoys the benefits of the contract terms to pay their share of costs for negotiating and policing the contract.
 These result in decreased wages<ref>https://www.epi.org/publication/bp299/</ref>, and also increase economic inequality indirectly by lowering labor power resources<ref>https://www.journals.uchicago.edu/doi/10.1086/708067</ref>.

 Doucouliagos & Laroche (2003) conducted a meta-analysis and found that after controlling for differences between studies, a negative association was discovered between unions and productivity in the UK, while a positive relationship was found in the US<ref>https://library.fes.de/libalt/journals/swetsfulltext/17556769.pdf</ref>.
 An additional bootstrapped meta-analysis also found a positive relationship in the US<ref>https://www.researchgate.net/publication/227640784_What_Do_Unions_Do_to_Productivity_A_Meta-Analysis</ref>.
 A more recent meta-analysis also suggested that unions are not invariably harmful to productivity, although the impact may depend on a number of factors including the sectors and counties concerned, the time period investigated and institutional settings such as labor market regulation<ref>https://tuac.org/wp-content/uploads/2017/12/Recent-Meta-20Dec17.pdf</ref>.

-## Worker Ownership

-Codetermination laws are negatively associated with productivity, but profit-sharing, worker ownership, and worker participation in decision-making are all positively associated with productivity.
-All of these are stronger in labor-managed firms compared with participatory capitalist firms<ref>https://library.uniteddiversity.coop/Cooperatives/Worker_Participation_and_Productivity-Meta_Analysis.pdf</ref>.

-Worker cooperatives aren't rare because they are inefficient, but because they are less likely to start up.
-From the ground, this is due to wealth and credit constraints, entrepreneurial rents, and collective action problems.
-However, this does not explain why existing firms do not convert to worker cooperatives<ref>https://institute.coop/sites/default/files/resources/070%202013_Olsen_The%20Relative%20Survival%20of%20Worker%20Cooperatives%20and%20Barriers%20to%20Their%20Creation.pdf</ref>.

-Worker cooperatives have survival rates at least as good if not better than participatory capitalist firms<ref>https://www.uk.coop/sites/default/files/2020-10/worker_co-op_report.pdf</ref>.
-This is explained by their greater employment stability<ref>https://www.emerald.com/insight/content/doi/10.1016/S0885-3339(04)08001-9/full/html</ref>.

-Employee ownership has a positive and statistically significant relation to firm performance<ref>https://www.nber.org/system/files/working_papers/w5277/w5277.pdf</ref><ref>https://www.researchgate.net/publication/304459942_Employee_ownership_and_firm_performance_a_meta-analysis_Employee_ownership_a_meta-analysis</ref>.

-Codetermination rights lead to higher income equality<ref>https://www.mzes.uni-mannheim.de/publications/wp/wp-147.pdf#page=4</ref>.

 ## Trade and Globalization